alnfedorov/Z-DoTT/README.md

 make stories/aberrantome/plot      # Visualization of aberrantome analysis
 ```

-The results for each story will be saved in the `<story>/ld/results` directory.
-The `ld` directory stands for "local
-data" and is used for storing intermediate files and final outputs.
+You can find plots presented in the manuscript in the respective `analyses/<name>/results` subfolders.

 **Note:** Minimum Free Energy (MFE) plots for HSV-1 RNAs are not generated by default, as they require additional
 dependencies and TEX backend configuration.
-Refer to `stories/HSV1/plot-mfe.py` for details.
+Refer to `analyses/HSV1/plot-mfe.py` for details.